facebook-atom/nuclide-prebuilt-libs/README.md

 1. Bump the `version` in the sub-package you modified.
 (This is only for bookkeeping purposes).
 2. Run `npm version patch`.
 3. Push the base package version bump and release tag with `git push --follow-tags`.
-4. Wait for travis to build and upload the release artifacts.
+4. Wait for both Travis and AppVeyor to build and upload the release artifacts.
 5. To test your npm release: Run `./prepublish && npm pack`
 6. Run `npm publish`.